 According to the entomologist of Cenicaña, Dr. Germán Vargas, in the seventies the sugar agribusiness introduced to Colombia this wasp, originally from India, for the management of borers Diatraea.
 At that time there was no good adaptation of this natural enemy to the conditions of the Cauca River Valley and, therefore, research efforts were concentrated on tachytin flies and wasps Trichogramma.

-With the recent outbreak of the plague the investigation was resumed with Cotesia and the results both in the field and in the laboratory are showing their efficiency in all the borer species present in the region: D. indigenella, D. busckella, D. tabernella y D. saccharalis.
+With the recent outbreak of the plague the investigation was resumed with cotesia and the results both in the field and in the laboratory are showing their efficiency in all the borer species present in the region: D. indigenous, D.busckella, D. tabernella y D. saccharalis.

 In fields with high infestation of Diatraea tabernella, in the north of the Cauca river valley, a parasitism of 61% was found in the plots where wasp releases were made and this resulted in a reduction of up to 65% of the damage caused by the borer.